Sheng Thao: Bribery charges

 The Federal Bureau of Investigation, along with agents from the Internal Revenue Service and United States Postal Inspection Service, raided Thao's home on June 20, 2024 as part of a corruption investigation.
-Three other residences and properties belonging to the owners of Cal Waste Solutions, the Duong family, were also raided on the same day.
+Three other residences and properties were also raided on the same day.
 Following the raid, the Oakland chapter of the NAACP called on Sheng Thao to resign.
-On July 8, 2024, the U.S. Attorney’s Office ordered the city of Oakland to hand over documents and records.
-Among the requested records in the subpoena are "communications related to Andre Jones and all calendar entries or records of the existence of planned or scheduled meeting with Thao or Jones from June 2022 to the present."
-On July 10, 2024, the U.S. Attorney for the Northern District of California issued a new subpoena that "appear to be after police reports related to the Duong family, the owners of the city’s recycling contractor".
+On July 8, 2024, the U.S. Attorney’s Office subpoenaed the city of Oakland for documents and records.

 In January 2025, Thao was indicted by a federal grand jury on federal bribery charges.
-The charges allege a pay-to-play scheme in which the Duong family paid $75,000 to Thao in the form of negative advertisements against her opponents in the 2022 mayoral race as well as $95,000 to Jones for "no-show" jobs, in exchange for the city of Oakland renewing its recycling contract with Cal Waste Solutions and purchasing housing units from the Duongs' housing company.
+The charges allege a pay-to-play scheme in which $75,000 was paid to Thao in the form of negative advertisements against her opponents in the 2022 mayoral race as well as $95,000 to Thao's partner for "no-show" jobs, in exchange for the city of Oakland renewing its recycling contract with Cal Waste Solutions and purchasing housing with the paying companies.
 Cal Waste Solutions has had a number of legal troubles prior to the bribery charges, including fines from the state for violating beverage container redemption laws and a lawsuit alleging that the company overcharged Oakland residents for recycling services between 2010 and 2021.
+After she pled not guilty, Thao's trial is expected to start in October 2026.

 Personal life

-As of 2024, Sheng Thao was living with her boyfriend, Andre Jones, and their two children in a 4-bedroom home on Maiden Lane in Oakland's Lincoln Highlands neighborhood.
-She met Jones during her internship with Oakland city Councilmember Rebecca Kaplan; Jones was Kaplan's chief of staff.
-Andre Jones was also arrested and indicted by the Department of Justice for bribery in 2025.
+As of 2024, Sheng Thao was living with her partner, Andre Jones, and their two children in a 4-bedroom home on Maiden Lane in Oakland's Lincoln Highlands neighborhood.
+She met Jones during her internship with Oakland City Council member Rebecca Kaplan when he was Kaplan's chief of staff.
+Jones was also arrested and indicted by the Department of Justice for bribery in 2025.